 To see some of the top attractions in London for free, take a walk along the banks of the Thames.
 It won’t cost you a penny and it’s good exercise too!
 Why not start your walk at Tower Bridge.
 From here you’ll be able to take in the world-famous Tower of London.
 The Tate Modern, Westminster Bridge, an open-air book market and much more can also be enjoyed along this route.

-16. Edinburgh: Visit free museums on the Royal Mile
+16. Free in Edinburgh: Visit free museums on the Royal Mile

 Edinburgh’s renowned Royal Mile is home to a plethora of interesting and informative museums for you to visit.
 As you wander along make sure to check out The People’s Story, The Museum of Childhood and the Writers’ Museum, to name just a few.
 Don’t worry about money though, as all these top-notch museums offer free entry.

-17. Milan: Chow down on some free food
+17. Free in Milan: Chow down on some free food

 Buy a drink at any number of bars across Milan and you’ll be entitled to help yourself to plate upon plate of finger food left out all over the bar’s counter space.
 Nachos, sausages and much, much more are offered.
 Known as Aperitivo time, the all-you-can-eat bonanza begins at around 6pm every evening.
 Two top spots offering this free food are Le Biciclette on Via Torti and Bar Brera on Via Brera.

-18. Rome: Visit the Vatican Museum for free
+18. Free in Rome: Visit the Vatican Museum for free

 If you’re lucky enough to be in Rome on the last Sunday of the month you’re in for a treat because, on this day, the top attraction in the Vatican is free.
 Millions visit the Vatican Museum each year and marvel at the astonishing and extensive collection of paintings, sculptures, religious artefacts and more.
 And if that’s not enough, this important museum also houses Michelangelo’s iconic Sistine Chapel.

-19. Berlin: Check out the East Side Gallery
+19. Free in Berlin: Check out the East Side Gallery

 One of Berlin’s most interesting and moving attractions, the East Side Gallery is also free of charge to wander around.
 This unusual gallery is constructed on one of the best preserved sections of the infamous Berlin Wall.
 Close to the city centre, this length of the Wall stretches for around 1.3km and is covered in works of art by approximately 106 international artists.

-20. Galway: Listen to some traditional Irish music
+20. Free in Galway: Listen to some traditional Irish music

 Where better to sample some of Ireland’s well-loved traditional music than in the west of Ireland?
 This area boasts a huge concentration of the country’s most proficient traditional musicians, which is especially apparent during a visit to any number of pubs in Galway city.
 Here you’ll be able to hear bodhráns, uilleann pipes and various other traditional Irish instruments in action.
 For free!